espressif/arduino-esp32/docs/source/guides/tools_menu.rst

 To select the flashing speed, change the ``Tools -> Upload Speed``.
 This value will be used for flashing the code to the device.

 .. note:: If you have issues while flashing the device at high speed, try to decrease this value.
-This could be due the external serial-to-USB chip limitations.
+This could be due to the external serial-to-USB chip limitations.

 CPU Frequency
 *************

 On this option, you can select the CPU clock frequency.
-This option is critical and must be selected according to the high frequency crystal present on the board and the radio usage (Wi-Fi and Bluetooth).
+This option is critical and must be selected according to the high-frequency crystal present on the board and the radio usage (Wi-Fi and Bluetooth).

+If you don't know why you shuld change this frequency, leave the default option.

 Flash Frequency
 ***************